AndreasChristensen89/salary_struggle/README.md

 ## Free and Premium
 Users can freely play the game until level three.
 At level one the users can only upgrade stats, at level two they can participate in the first interview.
 If they succeed this interview they will be level three, and this is where the views will redirect them.
 From there they will not be able to continue.
 If they want they can restart the character and play the same, but they will not be able to use the game once their character reaches level 3.
 They will receive a django message once this barrier is met.

+## Context
+In contexts.py in the shopping_bag app I have made certain variables available throughout the site.
+For the shop the bag is always available in the session, as well as the total of all the items added.
+This allows the shopping cart icon to be updated every time an item is added.

+Adding to this the profile has also been made available.
+This is because I use the profile status (paid/free and active character/no character) to render correct content, and to implement defensive programming when e.g. trying to add the premium membership when already a premium member

+Also, the active character, if any, is available.
+This is used in the entire game, which very often needs to be updated.
+Therefore, ajax needs access to the character on every page.

+These variables are made available by adding them to the TEMPLATE variable in settings.py under the OPTIONS as a field called "builtins".

+## Login required and open sites
+Index, login, register, contact page, the about page, signup for newsletter, interviewers, and items are all open pages which anyone can access.
+Login and register are obviously there, and the about page gives users an idea of what they're signing up for, backed up by the contact page in case they have questions.
+The newsletter should be for everyone just by principle and for business reach.
+Items and interviewers are a fun peak into the game.

+The shop is for registered users only, which I prefer due to that I want to keep the order history connected to a user.
+The shop is hinted in the about section.
+Profile page is only for registered users, as a user is able to upgrade to premium.
+Setup could be made so that users with no login could play the game, but this is for a future implementation.
+Following this, access to anything in the game required users to be logged in.
+Similarly, a case could be made that it would be better to allow users to try the game without a user, which is definitely something to consider for future implementations.

 # E-commerce
 ## Business rationale